ravoorimounica/AutomationCodeChallenge/README.md

 Scenario: Add a user and validate the user has been added to the table

 Scenario: Delete user User Name: novak and validate user has been deleted

+---
+Install:
+    npm install cucumber-html-reporter,
+    npm install protractor-cucumber-framework,

+pre-requisits:
+Need to run the selenium server by using below script npm run webdriver start

+Run commands from script:
+npm run protractorcuke --> To run the Automation script and to seee the results